jyrn/final-thesis/backend/RESUME_PARSER_README.md

-# Resume Parser Documentation
+# AI-Powered Resume Parser Documentation

 ## Overview

-The PESO Job Matching System uses an advanced, multi-layered resume parsing engine that combines rule-based algorithms, natural language processing (NLP), and machine learning (ML) techniques to extract structured data from PDF resumes.
+The PESO Job Matching System uses an **AI-powered, multi-layered resume parsing engine** that combines rule-based algorithms, natural language processing (NLP), and **active machine learning (ML)** models to extract structured data from PDF resumes with high accuracy.

+### Why It's Called an "AI Parser"

+This is a true **AI-powered system** because it uses:

+1. **Machine Learning Models** - BERT (Bidirectional Encoder Representations from Transformers), a state-of-the-art deep learning model
+2. **Neural Networks** - Deep neural networks with 110M+ parameters for understanding context
+3. **Active Learning** - The system runs live ML services that process data in real-time
+4. **Intelligent Decision Making** - Uses confidence scoring and uncertainty estimation to make smart parsing decisions

+Unlike simple rule-based parsers, this system **learns patterns** from data and can understand context, making it a genuine AI application.

 **Version:** 2.1.0
 **Last Updated:** October 2025
+**ML Services:** Active and Running

 ---